 Near South Shore in Greenup County, Kentucky — The American South (East South Central)

-Erected 2006 by Kentucky Historical Society / Kentucky Department of Highways.
-(Marker Number 1076.)
+Erected 1968 by Kentucky Historical Society and Kentucky Department of Highways, presented by Armco Steel Corp.
+(Marker Number 1147.)